"He called my daughter a dog": Seun Kuti knocks AY, calls him dry joke merchant

-“He Called My Daughter a Dog,” Seun Kuti Knocks AY Makun, Mocks Him Over House Gutted by Fire
+“He Called My Daughter a Dog,” Seun Kuti Knocks AY Makun, Taunts Him Over House Gutted by Fire

 - Ace Nigerian singer Seun Kuti has sparked reactions online with some comments he recently made about popular comedian AY Makun